-a Conversation with the artists Fanja Bouts and Jannicke Heien Knudsen
+A conversation with the artists Fanja Bouts and Jannecke Knudsen Heien

 Metafysisk og eksperimentell samtale med Gunnar Wærness

-En utforskning vi språkets ulike dimensjoner med forfatteren og kabaretkunstneren Gunnar Wærness.
+En utforskning av språkets ulike dimensjoner med forfatteren og kabaretkunstneren Gunnar Wærness.

 Ved å rette oppmerksomheten mot stemmen, åpner vi for en åndelig dimensjon i språket – ikke bare forståelsen av ord, men opplevelsen av den underliggende energien de bærer.

-Mottaker av Doblougprisen 2023 og forfatter av 11 verk, fra debutboken Kongesplint (1999) til det eksistensielt ladede Kosmos' beibi (2023) - en bok som omfavner alt fra gudinner til krig, poesi til salamandere.
+Gunnar Wærness er mottaker av Doblougprisen 2023 og forfatter av 11 verk, fra debutboken Kongesplint (1999) til det eksistensielt ladede Kosmos' beibi (2023), en bok som omfavner alt fra gudinner til krig, poesi til salamandere.

 2025

-In the preparations leading up to the celebration of the 40th anniversary of Kunsthall 3,14, the first director Bjørn Inge Follevaag talks about the formation of contemporary art the institution that embraced the exchange of world culture and dared to see social and cultural blind spots outside the Western discourse before anyone else saw the value of it.
+In the preparations leading up to the celebration of the 40th anniversary of Kunsthall 3,14, the first director, Bjørn Inge Follevaag, talks about the formation of a contemporary art institution that embraced the exchange of world cultures, and dared to recognize social and cultural blind beyond Western discourse, before anyone else saw their value.

 2024

-This episode explores The Cosmopolitan Chicken Project (CCP) by the Belgian artist Koen Vanmechelen.
 What is the potential hidden in biological and cultural diversity?
-What started by crossbreeding a Belgian chicken with one from France has, over the past 25 years, evolved into a universal breeding project that challenges monoculture both metaphorically and in practice
+Ths episode delves into the Cosmopolitan Chicken Project with Koen Vanmechelen.
+What started by crossbreeding a Belgian chicken with one from France has, over the past 25 years, evolved into a universal breeding project that challenges monoculture both metaphorically and in practice.

 2024

-A conversation brings together Belgian artist Koen Vanmechelen, palaeontology professor Hanneke Meijer, and anthropologist Karin Lillevold from the University of Bergen.
-The conversation will be moderated by Gitte Sætre, debate editor at Kunsthall 3,14.
+This conversation brings together Belgian artist Koen Vanmechelen, palaeontology professor Hanneke Meijer, and anthropologist Karin Lillevold from the University of Bergen.
+The conversation was moderated by Gitte Sætre, debate editor at Kunsthall 3,14.

 Art and Human Rights